trox115/burritos/README.md

 Once you have installed the required packages shown on the [Required Installations](), proceed with the following steps

-Clone the Repository, the folder barber-api will be downloaded
+Clone the Repository, the folder burritos will be downloaded

 ```Shell
 your@pc:~$ git clone https://github.com/trox115/burritos.git